darrylbalderas/cookiecutter-python-fastapi/README.md

 # cookiecutter-python-fastapi

-Cookiecutter repository for creating a fastap project
+Cookiecutter repository for creating a fastapi project